santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 - **Having it both ways** - Planes are simultaneously capable of smooth water landings with trained crews BUT also vanished without using any safety equipment
 - **Buried lede** - Casually mentions "trouble started before radio contact was lost" which undermines his own radio dead spot mystery
 - **Appeal to authority followed by dismissal** - Cites Naval Board of Inquiry to seem thorough but doesn't accept their conclusions

+page 18:
+**What the author is discussing:** Berlitz reports the Naval Board of Inquiry found no answers, just compass malfunction.
+He quotes officials saying they can't guess what happened.
+One Board member's metaphor "They vanished as completely as if they had flown to Mars" gets transformed into literal UFO theories.
+He cites a grieving mother's belief her son is "alive somewhere in space," Dr. Manson Valentine claiming they're in "a different dimension," and a Coast Guard officer saying "We don't know what the hell is going on out there."

+**Analysis:**

+- **Quote mining/Cherry-picking** - Selects only the most dramatic, confused, or speculative quotes while ignoring any mundane conclusions
+- **Literalizing metaphor** - Takes "as if they had flown to Mars" (clearly meant as hyperbole) and uses it to introduce actual space travel/UFO theories
+- **Appeal to false authority** - Dr. Valentine is called "a scientist" but no relevant credentials given; studying "the area for years from Miami" doesn't make one an expert on aviation disasters
+- **Exploiting grief** - Using a grieving mother's desperate hope as "evidence" for supernatural explanations
+- **Argument from ignorance** - "We don't know" is transformed into "therefore, supernatural" rather than "therefore, we need better investigation"
+- **Manufacturing consensus from confusion** - Natural uncertainty after a tragedy is reframed as officials endorsing mystery
+- **Shifting burden of proof** - Because no one can prove they DIDN'T go to another dimension, that becomes a viable theory